 Australia's methane emissions could increase if nothing is done.
 Open-cut coalmines are getting bigger, volumes mined are increasing, and there is a pipeline of major gas projects and new coalmines and expansions proposed.
-Satellite data suggests that the current understanding of the methane emissions associated with proposed new projects is poor, providing limited insight regarding a project's potential impact at the approval stage.
+Satellite data suggests that the current understanding of the methane emissions associated with proposed new projects is poor, providing limited insight regarding a project's potential impact at the approval stage.31

 Methane-intensive metallurgical coal production is expected to increase.
 Australia has one of the biggest pipelines of new coalmines in planning and development of all coal-exporting countries.
-According to Australian government forecasts, coal production will grow in coming years, led by metallurgical coal export volumes growth until 2026 before declining out to 2028.
-This has implications for the future of Australia's coalmine methane emissions because metallurgical coalmines emit more methane emissions on average than thermal coalmines.
-Estimates vary on the magnitude of the difference, with the IEA estimating that metallurgical coal is about 40% more emissions intensive than thermal coal in Australia, and Wood Mackenzie estimating it is about three times as emissions-intensive globally.
-Additionally, higher-quality coal typically generates more methane than lower-quality coal.
-The latest NSW Net Zero Commission's annual report asserts that coalmine expansions or extensions in the state would require all other sectors to make faster and deeper cuts to greenhouse emissions.
+According to Australian government forecasts, coal production will grow in coming years, led by metallurgical coal export volumes growth until 2026 before declining out to 2028.32 This has

-&lt;sup>31 Energy and Climate.
-Methane Emissions from Superemitting Coal Mines in Australia Quantified Using TROPOMI Satellite Observations.
+Observations.
 29 November 2021.

-Department of Industry, Science and Resources (DISR).
+32 Department of Industry, Science and Resources (DISR).
 Resources and Energy Quarterly March 2024.
 28 March 2024.